smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 ## Proposal

-This proposal serves to honor the sensitivity specification via code generation of a logging `Layer`s which is aware of the sensitivity, together with a developer contract disallowing logging potentially sensitive data in the runtime crates.
-An internal and external guideline should be provided in addition to the `Layer`s.
+This proposal serves to honor the sensitivity specification via code generation of a logging middleware which is aware of the sensitivity, together with a developer contract disallowing logging potentially sensitive data in the runtime crates.
+An internal and external guideline should be provided in addition to the middleware.

 All data known to be sensitive should be replaced with `"{redacted}"` when logged.
 Implementation wise this means that [tracing::Event](https://docs.rs/tracing/latest/tracing/struct.Event.html)s and [tracing::Span](https://docs.rs/tracing/latest/tracing/struct.Span.html)s of the form `debug!(field = "sensitive data")` and `span!(..., field = "sensitive data")` must become `debug!(field = "{redacted}")` and `span!(..., field = "{redacted}")`.